You are having a baby – congratulations!

 Weeks 9 to 12

-Your baby has passed through the first development phase and will soon no longer be called an embryo but a foetus.
+Your baby has completed the first development phase and will soon no longer be called an embryo but a foetus.
 The inner organs are now fully developed, the brain is now being covered by the cranial bone and is growing continually.
 The basis for the outer sexual organs are now formed and the tiny baby perceives its first sensory impressions and feelings.
 Your baby now has its essential organs and the first hairs are growing.

 Sensing and feeling